VictorBrouwer/webserv/README.md

 ### Config files
 Our config parser stays close to what configurations in nginx look like and does not require a different format.
 However, it comes with a set of limitations to keep things manageable:
 * One directive per line please, and no multi-line directives.
+* No merging directives or multiple `html` blocks.
+Duplicates will raise an error.
 * Blocks should be opened on the same line as their parent directive, and closed on a separate line.
 * Trailing comments are okay.
 * Directives on the root level that are not `http` are ignored.